 Macros, or macronutrients, are the three component parts that make up the calories in our food: Protein, fats, and carbohydrates.

-Each macronutrient is made up of different amounts of calories and has unique effects on your body.
+Each macronutrient comprises different amounts of calories and has unique effects on your body.

 Each day, you’ll aim to hit each of your three macro targets by measuring the amounts of food you eat and tracking them in an app.
 At WAG, we love MacrosFirst as it syncs with our unique coaching software, Seismic.

 While the goal is to eat a set number of proteins, carbs, and fats, the foods you choose to eat to hit those targets are totally up to you!
-This is why it becomes flexible dieting.
+This is why it has become flexible dieting.

-There are no rules guiding which foods you have to eat, or which foods you have to avoid.
-If the food fits in your daily macros, it’s okay to be guilt-free about your food choice.
+There are no rules guiding which foods you have to eat or which foods you need to avoid.
+If the food fits your daily macros, it’s okay to be guilt-free about your food choice.

 Want to dig into macros in greater detail?
 Check out the WAG Nutrition Guide.